MarlabsInc/SocialGoal/README.md

 ================
 [![alt text](http://www.marlabs.com/sites/default/files/logo.png "Marlabs")](http://www.marlabs.com)

 SocialGoal is a social networking web app for socializing your goals and strategies with people.
-This app is developed as a reference web app for ASP.NET MVC 5, EF 6 Code First, Test-Driven Development (TDD) and Domain Driven Design (DDD).
+The primary objective of the SocialGoal app is to provide a learning app for building real-world web apps with ASP.NET MVC 5 and EF 6 Code First.
 The application architecture is inspired from [EFMVC](http://efmvc.codeplex.com/).
 SocialGoal is developed by [Marlabs](http://www.marlabs.com).

 Technologies